samtam1118/EE399/HW4/README.md

         x = self.fc3(x)
         return x
 ```
-We used the cross-entropy loss function and the Adam optimizer with a learning rate of 0.001 to train the network on the MNIST training set.
-We trained the network for 10 epochs and recorded the training and validation accuracy after each epoch.
+I used the cross-entropy loss function and the Adam optimizer with a learning rate of 0.001 to train the network on the MNIST training set.
+I trained the network for 10 epochs and recorded the training and validation accuracy after each epoch.
 ```
 # Instantiate the network and define the loss function and optimizer
 net = Net()